FreeAndFair/ColoradoRLA/docs/runbook.md

-After successfully uploading both the Ballot Manifest and the CVR files, the County Dashboard shows the current audit status, including all contests on all CVRs.
+After successfully uploading both the Ballot Manifest and the CVR files, the County Dashboard shows the current audit status, including all contests on all CVRs, the estimated number of ballot cards remaining to be audited to meet the risk limit, the number of discrepancies and disagreements witnessed during the audit, etc.

 ![All County Files Successfully Uploaded](./screenshots/CountyInfoAfterUploadsSuccessful.png)